squid-cache/squid-cache.github.io/SquidFaq/InterceptionProxy.rst

 }}}
  * a.b.c.d is the address of your WCCP router
  * e.f.g.h is the address that you want your WCCP requests to come and go from.
 If you are not sure or have only a single IP address on your cache, do not specify these.
-For Squid-2.6 and Squid-3.0:

 <!> Note: do NOT configure both the WCCPv1 directives (wccp_*) and WCCPv2 (wccp2_*) options at the same time in your squid.conf.
-Squid 2.6 and above only supports configuration of one version at a time, either WCCPv1 or WCCPv2.
+Squid only supports configuration of one version at a time, either WCCPv1 or WCCPv2.
 With no configuration, the unconfigured version(s) are not enabled.
 Unpredictable things might happen if you configure both sets of options.

-If you are doing WCCPv1, then the configuration is the same as for Squid-2.5.
-If you wish to run WCCPv2, then you will want something like this:
+For WCCPv2, then you will want something like this:

 {{{
 wccp2_router a.b.c.d